6 ways to include interactive product demos throughout the buyer’s journey

 Product demos aren’t just for the live sales demo call anymore.
 In fact, you can use them across the entire buyer’s journey to give your prospects the in-depth, interactive product experiences they crave.

-Here are six creative ways to use interactive product demos to accelerate time-to-value throughout the buyer's journey.
+Here are six creative ways to use interactive product demos to accelerate time-to-value from the first time a customer hears about your company to the moment they sign their first contract.

 1. In a thought leadership piece

-Just like adding a graphic can draw a reader’s eye, a mini demo can let potential buyers see and experience what you’re talking about.
-For example, let’s say your SaaS product is customer service software.
-You can talk about a specific feature you offer that solves a common pain point, and add a micro-demo that shows prospects what that looks like in action.
+Just like adding in a graphic can draw a reader’s eye, a mini demo can enable them to see and experience what you’re talking about.
+For example, let’s say your SaaS product is a customer service software.
+You can talk about a specific feature you offer that solves a common pain point, and add in a micro-demo that shows prospects what that looks like in action.

 2. On your homepage